Beauyonradee/blog-preview/README.md

-# Frontend Mentor - Recipe Page Solution
+# Frontend Mentor - Blog Preview Card Solution

 ## Live Site

-Check out the live version: [Live url](https://beauyonradee.github.io/recipe-page/)
+Check out the live version: [Live url](https://beauyonradee.github.io/blog-preview/)

 ---

 ## What I Learned

-- Semantic HTML structure for clear content hierarchy
+- How to use HTML for content structuring
-- Styling tables for nutritional information
+- Styling with CSS Flexbox for alignment and layout
-- Using custom colors and fonts to match a design
+- Applying custom fonts using Google Fonts
-- Managing spacing and responsive typography
+- Using `box-shadow`, `border-radius`, and responsive units
-- Better control over layout with Flexbox and rem/em units
+- How to center elements with Flexbox and `height: 100vh`

 ---